To access this work you must either be on the Smith College campus OR have valid Smith login credentials.

 Macronuclear development in ciliates is typically studied in only a few model taxa.
 At least three ciliate classes (Armophorea, Phyllopharyngea, and Spirotrichea) extensively fragment and unscramble their somatic genomes during development.
 Though Phyllopharyngea may have independent evolutionary origins for extensive fragmentation, of these three lineages, macronuclear development has almost exclusively been studied in the Spirotrichea.
 Preliminary data on Chilodonella uncinata (Phyllopharyngea) has indicated similar features to spirotrichous ciliates during development, including polytene chromosomes and three stages of macronuclear development: initial amplification, a DNA poor stage, and final amplification.
 The aim of this research is to characterize the macronuclear development of Chilodonella uncinatato test the following hypotheses: 1) cell size, nuclear size, and DNA content increase, and ratios between these variables become dysregulated during development; 2) the positions of all three nuclei (germline micronucleus, parental macronucleus, and developing macronucleus) are related to the stage of development; 3) the timeline of the developing macronucleus includes an initial round of amplification, a DNA poor stage, and a final round of amplification; and 4) chromosomal fragmentation and elimination occur following the initial amplification; telomeres are synthesized during the DNA poor stage; and gene sized chromosomes are amplified in the final stage.
 This work serves to add to our understanding of macronuclear development in ciliates by studying an under-investigated lineages with unique molecular features.

 Rogers, Anna Jollyette, "Using fluorescence in situ hybridization (FISH) to explore development of the somatic nucleus of the extensive fragmenting ciliate chilodonella uncinata" (2017).
-Theses, Dissertations, and Projects.
-1855.
+Honors Project, Smith College, Northampton, MA.